List of minor 2000 AD stories: Bato Loco

 Bato Loco is a story written by Gordon Rennie, with art by Simon Coleby that had two outings in the Judge Dredd Megazine.
-It featured Carlito "Bato Loco" Agarra from the Barrio Blocks who was introduced in the story "Bato Loco" in Judge Dredd Megazine #202 (February 2003).
+It features Carlito "Bato Loco" Agarra from the Barrio Blocks who was introduced in the story "Bato Loco" in Judge Dredd Megazine #202 (February 2003).

 C

 Carver Hale

-Carver Hale was a story about a London mobster possessed by a demon.
+Carver Hale is a story about a London mobster possessed by a demon.
 It was written by Mike Carey with art by Mike Perkins (with some fill-in inking by Dylan Teague).
 It came about because then editor Andy Diggle was commissioning more horror stories and Carey said he "was aiming to get some of the flavour of Hellblazer, but in a more in-your-face, action-oriented story."

-It was published in 2000 AD #1236-1240 and 1247-1249 in 2001 (split because of deadline problems), and collected into a hardback volume in 2005 (ISBN 1-904265-62-6).
+It was published in 2000 AD #1236-1240 and 1247–1249 in 2001 (split because of deadline problems), and collected into a hardback volume in 2005 (ISBN 1-904265-62-6).

 Citi-Def

 Citi-Def by Tony Lee, with art by Jack Lawrence.
 The series is set in the Judge Dredd universe, focusing on the City Defence units of armed militia.
-The first instalment as described as a good start with "cute" and "cartoony" art, and the second part was "an awesome romp" and "a fabulous idea, and here it's executed with great aplomb," although the reviewer felt it was pitched at a younger audience that usual.
+The first instalment has been described as a good start with "cute" and "cartoony" art, and the second part as "an awesome romp" and "a fabulous idea, and here it's executed with great aplomb," although the same reviewer felt it was pitched at a younger audience than usual.
 Another reviewer felt that while the artist "is pretty good at this sort of art, but I hate it" and reiterated concerns about the lack of sophistication but did acknowledge that "there are bags of fun ideas here."

 The first story, "Field Trip", ran in Judge Dredd Megazine starting in issue #279.